 Outline the common physical exam findings associated with a clavus.

-Summarize the treatment and management considerations for patients with a clavus.
+Summarize the management considerations for patients with a clavus.

 Explain the importance of collaboration and communication among the interprofessional team to improve outcomes for patients affected by a clavus.

 Patients over 65 years of age are most commonly affected by painful clavi.
-With age, the epidermis undergoes many changes resulting in a thinner and dryer protective layer; this could contribute to a higher prevalence of clavi in the older population.
-There is also a slight female predominance, which is most likely due to an increase in ill-fitting footwear.
+The epidermis undergoes many changes with age, resulting in a thinner and dryer protective layer; this could contribute to a higher prevalence of clavi in the older population.
+There is also a slight female predominance, most likely due to an increase in ill-fitting footwear.

 History and Physical